partigabor/aromatica-old/database/output/md/vanilla_gen.md

 +++
 title = "Vanilla"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The aromatic seed pods of orchid species from America; fruit of Vanilla fragrans, see also Tahitian vanilla; West Indian vanilla." weight = 10
+description = "The aromatic seed pods of orchid species from America; fruit of Vanilla fragrans, see also Tahitian vanilla; West Indian vanilla., see also Tahitian vanilla; West Indian vanilla." weight = 10
 # draft = "true"
 # hidden = "true"